Higher Power (Coldplay song)

-"Higher Power" is a song by British rock band Coldplay from their ninth album Music of the Spheres.
-It was released on 7 May 2021 as the lead single, being written by the band's four members, Federico Vindver and Denise Carite, while production was handled by Max Martin.
-Oscar Holter and Bill Rahko also helped to co-produce the song, which received generally positive reviews from music critics and was nominated for Best Pop Duo/Group Performance at the 64th Annual Grammy Awards.
+"Higher Power" is a song by British rock band Coldplay from their ninth studio album, Music of the Spheres (2021).
+It was released as the lead single on 7 May 2021.
+The song was written by all band members, Federico Vindver and Denise Carite, with production by Max Martin, Oscar Holter and Bill Rahko.
+It received generally positive reviews from music critics and was nominated for Best Pop Duo/Group Performance at the 64th Annual Grammy Awards.
+PPL ranked "Higher Power" as the fifth-most played song of the year across British radio and television, the highest position for a band on their chart.

 Background

 During an interview with Mark Savage of BBC News, lead vocalist Chris Martin, said that the song just dropped out the sky: "I came up with the title first, but struggled to find the melody and lyrics to go with it.
 Then one day I was staying in this place and the sink was very resonant.
 And so I started hitting the sink [to make] this beat... and then I went to the piano keyboard, and the song just landed in one go".

 He also explained that "the song is about trying to find the astronaut in all of us, the person that can do amazing things".
 The singer later told Zoe Ball that the track had intergalactic origins, saying: "We've been trying to imagine what music might sound like on other planets, and try to imagine being those other acts, so we're not thinking of ourselves as being the band Coldplay from England", he explained.